Common Airship Myths

 Airships are just a failed branch of aviation.

-In spite being filled with hydrogen, many German zeppelins were quite successful and prior to the Hindenburg the Zeppelin Company had never lost a single passenger due to any mishaps.
-As a weapon of war any aircraft filled with a high explosive may not be such a good idea, but with non-flammable helium things might have been quite different.
+In spite being filled with hydrogen, many German zeppelins were quite successful and prior to the Hindenburg the Zeppelin Company had never lost a single passenger.
+As a weapon of war any aircraft filled with a highly flammable gas may not be the best idea, but with non-flammable helium things might have been quite different.
 In any case, as a passenger aircraft the zeppelin was first to be used for a commercial airlines.
 DELAG, the German Airship Travel Corporation, formed on November 16th, 1909 and carried 34,028 passengers on 1,588 flights until 1914 at the start of World War I without serious injury to any passengers.

-At the time of their development rigid airships were superior to the airplane in many respects.
+At the time of their development, rigid airships were superior to the airplane in many respects.
 They flew much farther and could carry more passengers in comfort.
 Early airplanes experienced as many if not more crashes than airships.
 The biggest difference with large airships was public perception.
-If a small plane crashed somewhere it was just part of the risk early aviators took, but if a large airship crashed it became an event in and of itself.
-If allowed the same level of development as the airplane received over time we would likely still see large rigid airships flying today and with even greater efficiency.
-However, with the highly publicized destruction of the Hindenburg public perception around the world had turned against rigid airships.
+If a small plane crashed somewhere it was just part of the risk early aviators took, but if a large airship crashed it would become quite the spectacle.
+If given the same level of development as airplanes, over time we would likely see large rigid airships flying again today with much greater safety and efficiency.
+After the highly publicized Hindenburg disaster, public perception worldwide had turned against rigid airships.

 Airships could never compete with airplanes.

-Due to the airplane we no longer see many trans-oceanic passenger ships.
 There are far fewer ocean liners today as a direct result of the airplane’s superior speed, and yet we still have ships.
-Passenger ships still exist in the form of cruise ships used for recreational purposes.
+Even passenger ships still exist in the form of cruise ships for recreation.
 Ships have simply changed their role since the onset of the airplane.
-Flying ships or airships can do much the same thing.
+Flying ships or airships can do the same.

 Unlike an airplane, where most of the time you are seated, on board an airship you could look out the wide windows on the scene below, walk over to a table to play a game of cards, get out on the dance floor, have dinner and some drinks and then turn in for the night in your cabin.
 The experience would be unlike anything in existence today.
 Vibrations, noises and turbulence were nearly non-existent on an airship.
 In fact, a game of many passengers on large airships like the Hindenburg was to balance a pen on its end and see how long it remained standing.
 The pen would rarely, if ever, fall over.